Inter Miami CF: Reserve team

 On October 9, 2019, the club announced that they were fielding a reserve team in the third tier of US Soccer, USL League One.
 This team allows the club to prepare future players with quality competition in hopes of being called up to the first team.
 The unnamed League One Miami team will train at the training facilities of Chase Stadium.

-The team was to open their inaugural season on March 27, 2020, against Union Omaha at Inter Miami CF Stadium but the match was postponed due to the COVID-19 pandemic.
+The team was to open their inaugural season on March 27, 2020, against Union Omaha at the Inter Miami Stadium, but the match was postponed due to the COVID-19 pandemic.

-On February 24, 2022, Fort Lauderdale CF announced that the team had rebranded as Inter Miami CF II ahead of their move to the MLS Next Pro, the new reserve league for MLS teams.
+On February 24, 2022, Fort Lauderdale announced that the team had rebranded as Inter Miami II ahead of their move to the MLS Next Pro, the new reserve league for MLS teams.

 Academy

-The Inter Miami CF Academy is the official youth academy and development system of Inter Miami CF that was established in 2019.
+The Inter Miami Academy is the official youth academy and development system of Inter Miami that was established in 2019.
 The academy consists of various levels of age groups, ranging from under-12 to under-17.
-These teams will also train at the training grounds at Inter Miami CF Stadium alongside their MLS and USL League One counterparts.
+These teams will also train at the training grounds at Inter Miami stadium alongside their MLS and USL League One counterparts.
 All of Inter Miami's youth teams compete in the MLS Next soccer league as of the inaugural 2022 season.
 The system covers the under-12, under-13, under-14, under-15, and under-17 age groups.